yana-pavlova/yana-pavlova/README.md

 💻 I'm interested in creating UI that people would love to use

-🤔 I'm searching for a new job opportunity. <a href='https://project10963329.tilda.ws/'>Here's</a> my CV
+🤔 I'm searching for a new job opportunity

 👨🏻‍💻 I'd love to get a chance to learn from frontend gurus

 👯‍♀️ I'm looking to collaborate on projects driven by good intentions

-🔭 At the moment, I'm delving into algorithms (Grokking Algorithms is my current read)
+📖 My current read is Clean Code by Robert C. Martin

 ### Knowledge